jayshah19949596/CodingInterviews/README.md

 - This repository is for the ones who want to do well in their coding interviews.
 - This repository will help you know what kind of questions to expect and you can also practice the questions in this repository.
 - I am creating this repository because initially I faced a lots of rejection because there was no resource like this.
-- I want others to do good in their coding interviews, hence I am making this repository public.
+- I want to see others to do good in their coding interviews, hence I am making this repository public.
-- If you think that this repository is helpful then don't forget to star :star: this repository, so that others can discover this repository.
+- If you think that this repository is helpful then don't forget to star :star: this repository, so that others can easily discover this repository.
 - Do Read my article on Medium [How to do well in a coding interview](https://medium.com/@jayshah_84248/how-to-do-well-in-a-coding-interview-2bcd67e93cb5)

 <table align="center">